UPDATE: The most recent and updated version of this article is here.

 The elk will be where they choose to be and that can vary a lot from year to year and even day to day.
 One fall there were three large harems of elk in Upper Beaver Meadows, with several competing bulls and over 100 cow elk, and the next year in the same location there were none.
-My preferred elk locations, going from north to south, are Horseshoe Park, Upper Beaver Meadows, Moraine Park and Hollowell Park.
-All four areas are marked on the map.
+My preferred elk locations, going from north to south, are Horseshoe Park, Upper Beaver Meadows, and Moraine Park.
+All three areas are marked on the map.
 When you are looking for elk just go from one location to the next until you find some elk.
 The best time of day is usually in the evenings, so I tend to do elk photography in the evening and landscape photography in the morning.

 To get to Horseshoe Park, take U.S. 36 into the park through the Beaver Meadows entrance.
 When you get to the turn off to the Upper Beaver Meadows Trailhead, you might as well turn left on the dirt road and see if you can spot some elk along the dirt road.
 If you don’t see any elk in the first half mile of the road, turn around at the helicopter landing pad, go back to U.S. 36, turn left on U.S. 36, drive to Deer Ridge Junction and turn right to go north to Horseshoe Park.

 As you drive down hill, look for the parking lot on the right with the rocky outcropping.
 You can stop and look down into Horseshoe Park.
 If there are any elk around you will see a lot of cars lined up along the road.
 This overlook is also a good scenic location.